-If your relative is available for visitors, please ring the bell or press the buzzer and wait for a member of staff to speak to you before entering.
-As Critical Care looks after very unwell patients, we ask for your patience if the bell or buzzer isn't answered right away.
+Upon arrival to the unit, please ring the doorbell and wait for a member of staff to speak to you before entering.
+As Critical Care looks after very unwell patients, we ask for your patience if the buzzer isn't answered right away.

-Please wait five minutes before ringing the bell or pressing the buzzer again.
+Please wait five minutes before pressing the buzzer again.
 Patient care always comes first.
 While it may be frustrating to wait or be asked to leave the unit, this is because care is being prioritised for our patients.